-Effective Prevention and Treatment of Illness/Clinical and Community Preventive Services.
-The NQF portfolio of measures includes those that support preventive services, as envisioned by both the NQS and NPS.
-These measures include immunizations (Measure 1407: Immunizations for Adolescents) and well-child visits (Measure 1392: Well-Child Visits in the First 15 Months of Life and Measure 1516: Well-Child Visits in the Third, Fourth, Fifth, and Sixth Years of Life).
-Wellchild visits, in particular, are key prevention leverage points.
+Effective Prevention and Treatment of Illness/Clinical and Community Preventive Services

+The NQF portfolio includes measures that support preventive services, as envisioned by both the NQS and NPS.
+These measures assess immunizations (measure #1407: Immunizations for Adolescents) and well-child visits (measure #1392: Well-Child Visits in the First 15 Months of Life and measure #1516: Well-Child Visits in the Third, Fourth, Fifth, and Sixth Years of Life).

+Well-child visits, in particular, are key prevention leverage points.
 They focus on prevention and offer an opportunity to monitor children's health and provide immunizations, as well as assess a child's growth and development, including vision and hearing testing.
-Despite high rates of overall primary care physician access, the number of children with well-child visits remains below the number recommended by the American Academy of Pediatrics (AAP) and Bright Futures guidelines.
+Despite high rates of overall primary care physician access, the number of children with well-child visits remains below the number recommended by the American Academy of Pediatrics and Bright Futures guidelines.7

 Moreover, other sociodemographic disparities persist.
-The National Health Interview Survey reports that Hispanic children are less likely than White and Black/African American children to receive a well-child visit.
-In 2013, 86 percent of Hispanic children received a well-child visit, compared with 92 percent of White and Black/African American children.8 Children who were uninsured or had only public insurance were less likely to have a well-child visit, compared to children with private insurance.
-According to NCQA, on average, performance improved for commercial health plans between 2012 and 2014 (77.09% to 78.04%), while performance for Medicaid health plans remains poorer and uneven (61.67% in 2012, 63.60% in 2013, and 61.57% in 2014).9
+The National Health Interview Survey reports that Hispanic children are less likely than white and black/African American children to receive a well-child visit.
+In 2013, 86% of Hispanic children received a well-child visit, compared with 92% of white and black/African American children.8 Children who were uninsured or had only public insurance were less likely to have a well-child visit, compared to children with private insurance.
+According to the National Committee for Quality Assurance (NCQA), on average, performance improved for commercial health plans between 2012 and 2014 (77.09% to 78.04%), while performance for Medicaid health plans remains poorer and uneven (61.67% in 2012, 63.60% in 2013, and 61.57% in 2014).9